 But that’s about it.
 I can take this little fellow with me anywhere and it will span just about any cup.
 I can bring my own leaves or just try what is locally grown.
 Boil up some water, send it my way, and you’ve got a happy tea drinker.
 Bill, I’m hoping to get over your way soon to try some Cameroonian tea as well and I will be there, infuser in hand.

-I have to admit that this was all inspired by this article which shows that you absolutely don’t need to go the fancy infuser route and may very easily find a local metal smith that can construct one out of recycled materials.
+I have to admit that this was all inspired by an article which shows that you absolutely don’t need to go the fancy infuser route and may very easily find a local metal smith that can construct one out of recycled materials.
 But, just a bit of travel tea-lore for some of my fellow drinkers out there who might be staying in the shadows because it seems that few folks write about tea and travel as if one excludes the other, to which I say, “Hardly!”